Khrodor/Cryptic.jl/README.md

 # Hash functions
 #### md5

-Standart md5 function, to use one of functions:
+Standart md5 function, to use call one of functions:

 	md5(msg::ASCIIString)
 	md5(msg::Array{UInt8})